 The Commission is also asked to determine the appropriate review process of the application under Minnesota Rules, part 7829.1000.
-The Commission may elect to refer the matter to the Office of Administrative Hearings for a contested case proceeding, or the Commission may authorize the use of the informal or expedited review process described in Minnesota Rules part, 7829.1200.
+The Commission may elect to refer the matter to the Office of

-&lt;sup>1 The Commission granted a Certification of Need for the construction of Line 4 on April 13, 2007 in Docket No. PL-5/CN-06-2 (also referred to as the MinnCan Project).
+1 The Commission granted a Certification of Need for the construction of Line 4 on April 13, 2007 in Docket No. PL-5/CN-06-2 (also referred to as the MinnCan Project).